 Law enforcement personnel are uniquely positioned to meet a victim’s needs immediately, provide trauma-informed referrals and services, and facilitate the victim’s participation in the criminal justice system.

-Learn about OVC support for programs that help law enforcement personnel understand and effectively meet the needs of crime victims.
+Learn about OVC support for programs that help law enforcement personnel understand and effectively meet the needs of crime victims and establish collaborations between police and the communities they protect below or in our OVC Support for Law Enforcement Flier.

 Enhanced Collaborative Model to Combat Human Trafficking Program